About the CT scans

 What happens after a lung health check?

 You will be informed of the results of your scan by letter within four weeks.
+We may phone you to talk about any unusual findings and to give you a chance to ask questions.

 This video by Roy Castle Lung Cancer Foundation takes you through what happens if you are invited for a CT scan so you can make an informed decision about whether lung cancer screening is right for you.